Skip to content

 • Thursday, October 23rd: Reception and guided tour at Oberes Belvedere in the evening, where we will be served wines and canapés.

-• Saturday we go on a guided wine tour in Palais Coburg and included in the price.
+• Saturday we have guided wine tour at Palais Coburg and is included in the price.

 • Sunday we have an audience with Princess Anita von Hohenberg.
-In the afternoon guided tour and organ concert in Stift Melk followed by dinner at the monastery restaurant, which is included in the price.
+In the afternoon guided tour and organ concert in Stift Melk followed by dinner at the monastery restaurant, all of which is included in the price.
+The wines between you and the waiter.

-• We have an easy access to lunches.
+• We have an easy approach to lunches.
 These are at the guest’s expense.
-Wines for dinners are between the guest and the restaurant.

 The amount covers the stay and events during our days in Vienna.
 It does not include the flight as this give our guests much more flexibility.